microsoft/dstoolkit-mlops-v2/docs/how-to/GeneralDocumentation.md

 CONTAINERREGISTRY: Name of the container registry.
 Default name is cr$(NAMESPACE)
 ```

-We do not provide any concrete implementation of MLOps but only the folder structure and some examples, as the naming convention and logical flow highly depend on the use case.
-Nevertheless, ou may want to have a look at the utils.py modules which handle the credentials.
+This solution does not provide any concrete implementation of MLOps, but, rather, it provides a proposed folder structure and some examples to get teams started with Model Factory.
+Naming conventions and the logical flows adopted by teams in the field are highly dependent on the use cases and models being implemented.